-CTE is an incurable, degenerative brain disease found in 99% of football players – including those who play in high school and college.
+CTE is an incurable, degenerative brain disease found in 99 percent of football players – including those who play in high schools and colleges.
 The condition was originally attributed to boxers by Dr. Harrison Martland, in 1928; he called it “punch drunk syndrome.”

 Since then, research has found that victims of severe brain trauma – such as the kind you sustain after taking multiple hits to the head – exhibited the same signs and symptoms as those early boxers did.
 In 2005, Dr. Bennet Omalu linked CTE to former football player Mike Webster.
 In August of 2017, a team of researchers from the Boston University School of Medicine and the VA Boston Healthcare System published an article showing that 110 out of 111 former NFL players’ brains showed signs of CTE.

-Chronic Traumatic Encephalopathy occurs when Tau proteins form clusters within the brain.
+Chronic Traumatic Encephalopathy occurs when tau proteins form clusters within the brain.
 These clusters spread and choke off the blood vessels in the brain, killing off brain cells.
-Depending on the amount and spread of the Tau, a person is diagnosed in one of four stages:
+Depending on the amount and spread of the tau proteins, a person is diagnosed in one of four stages:

 - Stage 1: Tau protein clusters (called “hot spots”) are visible.
 The clusters may be small in size and/or number.

-- Stage 2: More clusters have formed, and the Tau has begun to move and spread across the brain.
+- Stage 2: More clusters have formed, and the tau proteins have begun to move and spread across the brain.

 - Stage 3: The individual clusters begin to meld together, creating what looks like larger hot spots.
-The Tau can be found in the amygdala and the hippocampus.
+The tau proteins can be found in the amygdala and the hippocampus.

 - Stage 4: Tau tangles have spread throughout the entire brain, and may also appear in the spinal cord.

-For years, the effects of CTE were hidden from us, and thousands of parents encouraged their children to play a sport that, ultimately, could kill them.
-The article published in August revealed that CTE was present in 48/53 people who played college football (but not afterwards), and 3/14 who only play up through high school.
-Though the chances of developing CTE do increase the longer you play, their study showed a 21% chance that high school football players could eventually develop the disease.
+For years, the effects of CTE were hidden from us, and thousands of parents encouraged their children to play a sports that, ultimately, could kill them.
+The article published in August revealed that CTE was present in 48 out of 53 people who played college football (but not afterward), and 3 out of 14 who only play up through high school.
+Though the chances of developing CTE do increase the longer you play, their study showed a 21 percent chance that high school football players could eventually develop the disease.

-Football, of course, is not the only sport where student athletes could be at risk.
+Football, of course, is not the only sports where student athletes could be at risk.
 Other sports and games that could lead to brain injuries include: